Raynos/tape-harness/README.md

 Writing tests against such a cluster can be tedious without a helper to setup your cluster before and after every test.

+The `tape-cluster` package will setup your test harness / runner / application before each test block and spin them down after each test block.

+This functionality is similar to `beforeEach` or `afterEach` that might exist in other testing libraries but is instead implemented as a standalone library that's compatible with vanilla `tape` and `tap`

 ## Example

 Your test file